BGHDDevelopment/PunishmentGUI/README.md

 You can not re-distrubute this code and any use of it must be private.

-You can not remove any BGHDDevelopment copyright from the plguin or claim you own it.
+You can not remove any BGHDDevelopment copyright from the plugin or claim you own it.

 Read our full TOS here: https://bghddevelopment.com/tos